 In 1966, Lotus launched the Europa.
 Originally, the idea was for the Europa to replace the Lotus Seven.
 However, the two cars attracted a very different customer base and sales for the Europa became export focused.

 Between 1966 and 1975, Lotus produced four different Europa models:

 Also known as the Lotus Type 46, the first Europa cars were delivered in France in February 1967.
-In Germany, the car was sold under the name 'Europe' by the Volkswagen Group.
+In Germany, the car was sold under the name 'Europe' as the Volkswagen Group owned the rights to the 'Europa' name.
 The S1 featured a 1470cc Renault 16 engine producing 82 bhp and a 4-speed gearbox.
 The design was very light (fibreglass body) and minimalistic with fixed side windows, no door handles, no internal door covers and an aluminium dashboard.
 Lotus only built 296 S1 Europa cars and this model is the rarest on the market with an average value of £11,000 (Hagerty Insurance).

 Series S1A and S1B

 With the S1A and S1B, Lotus made a number of small changes to enhance the Europa.
 Both had internal door covers that enabled the windows to be removed.
 The aluminium dashboard was replaced with wood.
 Lotus produced 342 S1A and S1B Europa cars.